takram-design-engineering/three-geospatial/packages/clouds/README.md

 - **Shadow resolve**

-  Applies TAA on BSM, not for the aliasing at polygon edges, but rather for temporal filtering:
+  Applies temporal anti-aliasing (TAA) on BSM, not for the aliasing at polygon edges, but rather for temporal filtering:

   - Reduce spatial aliasing in BSM due to the high-frequency details of the clouds relative to the output resolution.
   - Reduce temporal aliasing caused by temporal jitters during shadow ray marching.